E. Henry Wemme: Biography

-A farmer's son born in the village of Crostau, Kingdom of Saxony, Germany as Ernest Heinrich Wemme, he had only a grade-school education.
+A farmer's son born in the village of Crostau, Kingdom of Saxony, as Ernest Heinrich Wemme, he had only a grade-school education.
 Facing enrollment in the German army, he immigrated to the United States at 18 years of age, not intending to stay.
 He later said he "went broke and couldn't get away."

 According to an account published in 1932 by August Wemme, his brother, Henry Wemme began his career in Portland in 1883, "with a spool of thread and a needle or two as capital."

 One of his ventures was as a supplier of tents and other supplies to those joining the Klondike Gold Rush.
 Wemme purchased canvas and cotton, having more material "than all the rest of the dealers on the coast put together", just as the boom to Alaska came to an end.
 However, the large payments for excess materials occurred just as the USS Maine was sunk, starting the Spanish–American War.
 Wemme was given an order for 32,000 tents, plus "an open order for hospital tents, telling me to make all I could."
 Instead of going bankrupt, Wemme used up his large surplus of materials and made a substantial profit.

 Wemme owned the first automobile in Oregon, a Stanley Steamer bought in 1899 from what became the Locomobile Company of America.
 He also introduced other automobiles to the Portland area, including a Haynes-Apperson, an Oldsmobile, a Reo, and a Pierce-Arrow.
 He was president of the Portland Automobile Association.
 Each of his successive cars bore the Oregon license plate #1.